achrefzaghouani/achrefzaghouani/README.md

-- 👋 Hi, I’m Achref ZAGHOUANI-TIC Engineering Student at the National School of Engineering of Sousse
+- 👋 Hi, I’m Achref ZAGHOUANI-TIC Engineering Student at the National Engineering School of Sousse(ENISO):TUNISIA
 - 👀 I’m interested in Big Data and Data science and enhancing them using machine learning algorithms to build best models
-- 🌱 I’m currently learning CLoud computing,Deep Learning
+- 🌱 I’m currently learning CLoud computing,Devops,Cyber Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a graduation intership starting from February 2022 in Data Engineering !
 - 📫 How to reach me ashref.zaghouani@gmail.com

 <!---